 Rolling Out the Template to Your Team

 Donât just email the template and expect adoption.
-A quick kickoff meeting helps: walk teams through the template section by section and explain the why behind each part.
+Run a quick kickoff: walk teams through the template section by section and explain the why behind each part.

 Show engineers how clear user stories and acceptance criteria reduce ambiguity.
 Show business teams how feature-level impact ties back to company value using the Business Valuation Estimator.